Eurasian Economic Union: Economic partners

 The Eurasian Economic Union must negotiate as a whole to sign free trade agreements with other countries.
 Key players for the Eurasian Economic Union are the European Union, Turkey, Iran, China and the Korean peninsula.
 The EAEU has sought to increase its trade with partners in the Middle East and East Asia in order to profit from the growing trade between Europe and Asia.

+Because of disagreements with the Eurasian Economic Union's largest member, Russia, the European Union does not officially recognise the Eurasian Economic Union.
 Tensions with the European Union in 2014 have led both unions to pressure post-Soviet states to join their integration unions.
 Both sides have accused each other of carving spheres of influence.
 Members of the union, especially Russia have tried to diversify their trade by signing economic agreements with China, Iran and Turkey.
 Trade with North and South Korea has also risen.

 A rising China has been increasingly interested in Central Asia and the Eurasian Economic Union.
 Analysts see the union as a potential way China could facilitate its investments in the region.
 Historically, China held close economic ties with many countries throughout Eurasia.
 Under the Han Dynasty, its trade routes extended to the Roman Empire.
 The Economy of the Han Dynasty and other subsequent dynasties exchanged numerous goods with countries throughout Europe and Asia.
 Both China and the union have stated they would benefit from recreating trade routes modelled on the historic Silk Road.

 Railways transport goods from China to the European Union through Kazakhstan and Russia.
 The country has pushed for the construction of more railway lines to connect Berlin to east China to reduce shipping time.
 It proposed major high-speed railway lines going towards Europe via Russia and Kazakhstan and another through the Middle East via Tajikistan, a potential future member for the union.
 China has signed numerous energy deals with Russia and Kazakhstan, as it tries to move from coal to less pollutant alternatives.

 Iran has sought to diversify its economy as well, seeing the EAEU and China as key economic partners.
 Relations between Russia and Iran have increased as both countries are under U.S. sanctions and are seeking new trade partners. in 2014 the two countries signed a historic US$20 billion energy deal.
 A free trade agreement between Iran and the Eurasian Economic Union came into force on 27 October 2019.

 Kazakhstan seeks to enhance its ties with Turkey, a key player in the region.
 In July 2014, Turkey announced closer economic ties with the EAEU, including a possible free trade agreement in the near future.